-TSBEP investigation into Forensic/Custody Evaluator Dr. Alissa Sherry
+TSBEP /TBHEC To Investigate Psychological Evaluator Dr. Alissa Sherry & Legal Consensus

-Texas State Board of Examiners of Psychologists investigation into forensic/custody evaluator Dr. Alissa Sherry.
+Texas State Board of Examiners of Psychologists (TSBEP) and Behavioral Health Executive Council (TBHEC) investigation into psychologist and forensic/custody evaluator Dr. Alissa Sherry / Legal Consensus.

-As a follow up to the TSBEP Board meeting on February 14, 2019, we the undersigned to this petition wish to reiterate our grave concerns about one of the TSBEP licensees, Dr. Alissa Sherry (Lic 32248), who we have witnessed conducting deeply-flawed forensic custody and psychological evaluations for family courts which irreparably harmed our children, our families, and us personally.
+As a follow up to the TSBEP Board meeting on February 14, 2019, we the undersigned to this petition wish to reiterate our grave concerns about one of the TSBEP licensees, Dr. Alissa Sherry (Lic 32248) and her company Legal Consensus, who we have witnessed conducting deeply-flawed forensic custody and psychological evaluations for family courts which irreparably harmed our children, our families, and us personally.
 We are saddened that we must take these actions today, but in doing so, we hope to prevent this tragedy from happening to other members of the public who are court-ordered to obtain evaluations.

-We urge you to take this petition and our individual complaints about Dr. Alissa Sherry seriously and investigate her actions thoroughly.
+We urge you to take this petition and our individual complaints about Dr. Alissa Sherry and her employees at Legal Consensus seriously and investigate her actions thoroughly.

 As a critical component of the family law system, we ask that this Board consider taking the actions below, among others, to remedy troubling issues pertaining to misconduct in forensic evaluations and implement long-overdue reform.
 It is incumbent upon the Board to uphold its professional integrity by strengthening its policies pertaining to forensic evaluations conducted by its licensees, and enforcing those rules rigorously by identifying and disciplining unethical practitioners.